 When can I get private health insurance?

 Having a yearly income above €58,050 (for 2021) or being self-employed, you can choose between both types of insurance.
-There is virtually no way to switch between the systems, so you are "locked in" once you have made your choice.
-Even though you are entitled to choose, you can remain privately insured or sign up with a statutory health insurance as a so-called “freiwillig Versicherter (voluntary insured person)”.
+There is virtually no way to switch between the systems, so you are "locked-in" once you have made your choice.
+Even though you are entitled to choose, you can remain privately insured or sign up with statutory health insurance as a so-called “freiwillig Versicherter (voluntarily insured person)”.

 Most people belong to the public system.